Kasbani Kasmon: Modeling career

 Kasbani is a fitness model for magazines in Singapore, Malaysia and Indonesia.
 He was featured in Indonesia's front cover REPS Magazine in 2011 and 2012 and was named the top 7th fitness model in Indonesia by the magazine.
 Two Malaysia's magazines drew interest in him and he was featured in articles in Maskulin and Mangga.

 In the year 2010, Kasbani was also featured as the most "hot single" by Manja Magazine in Singapore.
 Apart from magazines, Kasbani also appears in many other prints.
 He was Mr. January 2010 in the Singapore Calendar Guys 2010 and was featured as Hot Bod in local newspapers such as The New Paper, The Straits Times Urban and Berita Harian.

 He became the sponsored athlete/fitness model and spokesperson for NutriFirst, one of Singapore's largest supplement online store, from the year 2009 to 2013.

 Bodybuilding career

-In the year 2015, Kasbani Kasmon was crowned the overall champion, national level, in the Men's Physique category.
-Kasbani Kasmon represent Fitness Movement League ProTeam athlete.
+In the year 2015, Kasbani was crowned the overall champion, national level, in the Men's Physique category.
+Kasbani represent Fitness Movement League ProTeam athlete.
 He became the first Men's Physique athlete in Singapore who has been commissioned by NspireSL his pro status.

-In 2016, he retired from bodybuilding and opened a gym.
+In 2016, Kasbani retired from bodybuilding and opened a gym.